-Owen informed attendees of the following personnel changes: the new ATR for Appleton south is Tim Budda; the new ATR for the Eau Claire area is Rachell Faber; the new program assistant is Ann Thiel; and the new WAGE\$ grant manager is Nancy Kargel.
-Owen concluded by reporting that Bob Scheldroup, ATR for Milwaukee, announced he will retire on December 1.
-Attendees did not have questions or comments.
+Karen informed attendees of the following personnel changes: the new ATR for Appleton south is Tim Budda; the new ATR for the Eau Claire area is Rachell Faber; the new program assistant is Ann Thiel; and the new WAGE\$ grant manager is Nancy Kargel.
+She concluded by reporting that Bob Scheldroup, ATR for Milwaukee, announced he will retire on December 1.